- The Best Grain Free Dog Food

 With grain-free dog foods, you should look out for a fat content of around 18%.
 Any higher and you run the risk of feeding your dog too richly, which can trigger digestive issues and weight gain.
 Depending on the type of meat used, some recipes can be a little heavy on the fat, so it’s a good idea to check the food’s nutrition facts before making a purchase.

 - Natural ingredients

-For the most part, grain-free diets are designed to mimic the kind of food your dog’s lupine ancestors would consume in the wild.
-Good quality grain-free foods prioritise natural ingredients, replacing grains with other carbohydrate sources like pulses and sweet potato.
-These carbohydrates better emulate what a dog could eat in the wild, and typically offer slower energy release.
+For the most part, grain-free diets are designed to mimic the kind of food your dog’s ancestors would consume in the wild.
+Good quality grain-free foods prioritize natural ingredients, replacing grains with other carbohydrate sources like pulses and sweet potatoes.
+These carbohydrates better emulate what a dog would eat in the wild, and typically offer slower energy release.

 - Vitamins and minerals

-As with any food, it’s important to check for the right blend of vitamins and minerals when selecting a grain-free diet for your dog.
+As with any food, it’s important to check for the right blend of vitamins and minerals when selecting this type of diet for your dog.

 Below are a few of the most important vitamins and minerals to look out for:

 - Calcium: it’s common knowledge that eating enough calcium ensures we have healthy teeth and bones, and it’s no different for our canine companions.